My self-proclaimed ‘most favourite customer,’

 may you accompany on your flute wild Celtic songs sung by

-wild Celtic saints, the fingers that once gained you a place in a
+wild Celtic saints, the fingers that once gained you a place

 Norwegian orchestra flexing anew as they race beyond mere